 Maybe it’s because the winters are so harsh but, no matter the weather, every first Thursday after April 18th Iceland defiantly proclaims it to be Sumardagurinn fyrsti (First Day of Summer).
-This year, April also brings Easter chocolate eggs aplenty, the premiere of Game of Thrones, featuring Icelandic nature in all its majestic splendour, and festivals celebrating arts, culture, and music.
+This year, April also brings Easter chocolate eggs aplenty, the premiere of Game of Thrones, featuring Icelandic nature in all its majestic splendor, and festivals celebrating arts, culture, and music.

 WHAT TO DO?

 WHALE WATCHING FROM REYKJAVIK

 Sail out into Faxaflói bay for a chance to see whales and seabirds (including the clumsy, yet adorable puffins and elegant Arctic terns) in their natural environment on the Whale Watching from Reykjavik tour.
 Kids and adults alike will delight in spotting the spray from the various marine mammals known to visit the harbour area including humpback whales, harbour porpoises, and white-beaked dolphins.

 GAME OF THRONES TOUR